Sign Up

 The IAM market has fragmented into specialized categories.
 Understanding these distinctions helps you build a comprehensive identity governance strategy:

-Identity governance and administration tools focus on the lifecycle management of identities:
+Identity governance and administration tools focus on the lifecycle management of identities: automated provisioning/deprovisioning, access certification, role-based access control (RBAC), and segregation of duties to prevent toxic access combinations.

 Best for: Enterprises with complex compliance requirements and large user populations.